msv-lab/llm-play/README.md

     llm-play --map data --equal Beijing

-The evaluator `--equal VALUE` checks if the answer is equivalent to `VALUE` wrt the equivalence relations specified with `--equivalence` or the default one selected with `-c`.
+The evaluator `--equal VALUE` checks if the answer is equivalent to `VALUE` wrt the equivalence relations specified with `--relation` or the default one selected with `-c`.
 It will return either `Yes` or `No`.

 Evalation can be done for a subset of outputs: